Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Enable rewards for teammates.
 			"Reward Enabled"			"-1,-1,-1"

+			// The chance to reward survivors for killing Mutant Tanks.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate chances with commas (",").
+			// --
+			// Chances limit: 3
+			// Character limit for each chance: 6
+			// --
+			// Minimum value for each chance: 0.0 (No chance)
+			// Maximum value for each chance: 100.0 (Highest chance)
+			// --
+			// 1st number = Chance to reward killers.
+			// 2nd number = Chance to reward assistants.
+			// 3rd number = Chance to reward teammates.
+			"Reward Chance"				"33.3,33.3,33.3"

+			// The duration of temporary rewards.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate durations with commas (",").
+			// --
+			// Durations limit: 3
+			// Character limit for each duration: 9
+			// --
+			// Minimum value for each duration: 0.1 (Shortest)
+			// Maximum value for each duration: 999999.0 (Longest)
+			// --
+			// 1st number = Duration for killer rewards.
+			// 2nd number = Duration for assistant rewards.
+			// 3rd number = Duration for teammate rewards.
+			"Reward Duration"			"10.0,10.0,10.0"

 			// The effects displayed when rewarding survivors.
+			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --
 			// Separate values with commas (",").